google/nucleus/README.md

 ## Version

-This is Nucleus 0.3.0.
+This is Nucleus 0.4.0.
 Nucleus follows [semantic versioning](https://semver.org/).

+New in 0.4.0:

+* The Nucleus pip package now works with Python 3.

 New in 0.3.0: